sdsu-its/fit-welcome/README.md

 FIT Welcome also includes various staff tools, including...
 - Clock In/Out capabilities for Hourly Employees
 - Reporting Tools for User and Staff Activity
+- Live Activity - Visit /live and enter a staff ID to view.

 ## Setup